Solar Feed-In Tariffs

 Net feed-in tariffs

-The rate for exported electricity is 5-12c per kWh with the exception of the NT.
-The rate varies between electricity retailers.
+The rate for exported electricity is 5-12c per kWh except for the NT.
+The price varies between electricity retailers.

 Gross feed-in tariffs